Entry information for the Idaho City 100

-If you wish to ride with a buddy, you must enter with a buddy: This year if you want to ride with a buddy you need to enter together.
+If you wish to ride with a buddy, you must enter with a buddy: To ride with a buddy you need to enter together.
 Example: Three of you want to ride together.
 One of you will enter for all three of you then you will be group together in the entry data base and be grouped together.
 Use the comment section of the Moto-Tally entry form for special grouping requests.

 No more mail in payments: Payments only accepted online.
 Sorry, but people would enter and never send us a check.
 No checks accepted.
 Online payment only.

 Entries into the Idaho City 100 are limited to 300 riders per day.
-As a result, pre-entry closes when the 300 riders-per-day limits are reached or at midnight on Monday May 10 - whichever comes first.
+As a result, pre-entry closes when the 300 riders-per-day limits are reached or at midnight on Monday May 9 - whichever comes first.
 Depending on which day fills-up first, pre-entry might be closed for one day, but will remain open for the other day.
-Typcially, Saturday entry's sell out first.
+Typically, Saturday entry's sell out first.

-You must complete your entry into the event by going thru sign-up and tech inspection in Idaho City.
+You must complete your entry into the event by going thru registration and tech inspection in Idaho City.

 Before you enter, you need to review the information about rider skill levels, the classes available and time schedules found here.